ML4ITS/prostate-cancer-prediction/Models_1/README.md

 ```
 ***
 ## FOURTH STEP: Results to download
-* The folders *lstm* contain 4 sub-folders (one for each type of input).In the single folder there are the following outputs:
+* The folders *lstm* contain 4 sub-folders (one for each type of input).
+In the single folder there are the following outputs:
   1. the confusion matrix (conf_mat.png)
   2. the ROC curve (roc_curve.png)
   3. the model